Washing Machine Features

-Washing machine technology gets better every day, and there are a whole host of features available on modern models.
+Washing machine technology is always improving, and there are a whole host of features available on modern models.
 Exactly what you get varies with the brand and model.
 Usually the more expensive and high quality the machine, the more features it will have.

 Looking for information on washing machine programmes?
 Click here.